History of Palermo FC: Post-War Palermo (1946–1970)

-After having won the war Sicilian championship, the Palermo, as a Serie B company, was invited to play in the south-central round of the "Divisione Nazionale 1945-1946", the first and last non-single group championship since 1929.
+After having won the war Sicilian championship, the Palermo, as a Serie B company, was invited to play in the south-central round of the 1945–46 Divisione Nazionale, the first and last non-single group championship since 1929.
 In the meantime each reference to Juventina had fallen and the denomination was once again Unione Sportiva Palermo.
-Re-admitted to the category of belonging, in the 1947–1948 season Palermo won the girone C of the Serie B championship and obtained the promotion: in that team they played players like the Czechoslovakian Čestmír Vycpálek and the Italians Gaetano Conti, Carmelo Di Bella and Aurelio Pavesi De Marco.
+Re-admitted to the category of belonging, in the 1947–48 season Palermo won the girone C of the Serie B championship and obtained the promotion: in that team they played players like the Czechoslovak Čestmír Vycpálek and the Italians Gaetano Conti, Carmelo Di Bella and Aurelio Pavesi De Marco.
 The president was Stefano La Motta, who at the beginning of the season, after taking office on 1 July 1947, had declared: "I will be President for a season, the time to bring Palermo back to Serie A".
 He was speaking and the helm of the society passed to Giuseppe Guzzardella, although the main financier was Prince Raimondo Lanza di Trabia, who a few years later became the president himself.
 Meanwhile, Palermo finished 11th the following season in Serie A, thanks to several good performances, such as a vamp of two goals against Grande Torino.
 The prince brought several valuable players to Palermo such as Helge Bronée or Şükrü Gülesin and emerging coaches such as Giuseppe Viani.
-In 1951-1952 the rosanero fought long for first place, but a final drop brought them back to 11th position.
-The rosanero stayed six consecutive seasons in the top flight and the relegation of 1953-1954 came only after the playoffs salvation against SPAL and Udinese.
+In 1951–52 the rosanero fought long for first place, but a final drop brought them back to 11th position.
+The rosanero stayed six consecutive seasons in the top flight and the relegation of 1953–54 came only after the playoffs salvation against SPAL and Udinese.

 The relegation was followed by a phase of profound reorganization, which involved all levels: the season of political presidents was inaugurated with Mario Fasino.
 Among the many new players purchased, Enzo Benedetti also arrived, who will become the captain of the Palermo team from 1955, after his first landing in Sicily, to 1962.
 In the following years, Palermo became a team that alternated Serie A promotions with relegations in Serie B (Club Yo-yo).
 One of the symbol players of this period was the former River Plate striker Santiago Vernazza, a fans' idol thanks to 54 goals in 121 total games which also make him the third in the all-time scorer list of Palermo.
 In the summer of 1960, Palermo participated for the first time in international competitions: in June at its first and last Cup of the Alps, in July at the first of two Mitropa Cups.